hepapi/tutorials/AWS/Session-11-EKS/Readme.md

 }
 ```

-- Attach this policy to the IAM Worker Node Role (AmazonEKSNodeRole-<YourName>) which is already in use.
+- Attach this policy to the IAM Worker Node Role (AmazonEKSNodeRole-<Your Name>) which is already in use.

 ### Task 2: Deploy Cluster Autoscaler